DIY-Recording-Equipment/diyre-libdoc/old guides/l2a.md

 {% lightbox 'https://www.diyrecordingequipment.com/products/l2a', 'md' %}

-Thank you for purchasing a <a href="https://www.diyrecordingequipment.com/products/l2a">L2A Re-amplifier Kit!</a>
+Thank you for purchasing a [L2A Re-amplifier Kit!](https://www.diyrecordingequipment.com/products/l2a)

 This guide is for the L2A Rev E, launched August 2021.
-If you have an earlier version, head over to the <a href="https://www.diyrecordingequipment.com/pages/l2a-manual">L2A Rev D Assembly Guide</a>.
+If you have an earlier version, head over to the [L2A Rev D Assembly Guide](https://www.diyrecordingequipment.com/pages/l2a-manual).

-If this is your first DIY project ever, we recommend reading our <a href="http://www.diyrecordingequipment.com/pages/getting-started">Getting Started Guide</a>.
+If this is your first DIY project ever, we recommend reading our [Getting Started Guide](http://www.diyrecordingequipment.com/pages/getting-started).

 ## Required Tools